Zren/zren.github.io/kde.md

   We need to set `Meta=` under the group `[ModifierOnlyShortcuts]` in the file `~/config/kwinrc`, then reload kwin.
   It's easier to use these commmands than doing it by hand.
   {% highlight bash %}
-kwriteconfig --file ~/.config/kwinrc --group ModifierOnlyShortcuts --key Meta "" qdbus org.kde.KWin /KWin reconfigure
+kwriteconfig5 --file ~/.config/kwinrc --group ModifierOnlyShortcuts --key Meta ""
+qdbus org.kde.KWin /KWin reconfigure
   {% endhighlight %}